 Because of the success of the project’s model and the important collaborative relationships built because of the project, the Texas Infertility Prevention Project (TIPP) continues.
 The TIPP is a partnership with DSHS and a variety of sentinel provider sites across the state.
 These providers are critical for carrying out the goals of the project.

-TIPP activities include identifying, screening and treating women at high risk for chlamydia (and gonorrhea) infection, counseling infected and at-risk women on risk reduction safer sex practices, treating and counseling partners of infected women, and referring women for other medical services as appropriate.
+TIPP activities include identifying, screening, and treating women and men at high risk for chlamydia and gonorrhea infection; counseling infected and at-risk individuals on risk reduction safer sex practices; treating and counseling partners of infected individuals; and referring for other medical services as appropriate.
 In order for the screening sites to perform these services, TIPP provides the sites with screening supplies, laboratory services, medications for treatment, training, information, and other resources to enhance patient services.
-In exchange for these resources, the sentinel sites follow TIPP chlamydia screening and treatment guidelines, and submit demographic and behavioral data that is used for project planning locally and nationally.
+In exchange for these resources, the sentinel sites follow TIPP chlamydia/gonorrhea screening and treatment guidelines, and submit demographic and behavioral data that is used for local and statewide project planning.

 For questions about the Texas Infertility Prevention Project please contact the HIV/STD TIPP.